-These projects will add several thousand vehicles per day to the traffic already there.
+These projects will add tens of thousands of vehicle trips per day to the traffic already there.
 The gridlock distances and hours will continue to expand.
 The legal problem is that all of the developers already with approvals are now expecting government to insure that people can get to their projects, and they will exert a lot of pressure.
 And the municipalities, concerned as always only with economic expansion and no concern about the urbanizing pressure their developments exert on the unincorporated county, have no interest in limiting access.
 Even residents who see the value of preserving what is left of unurbanized Napa will not tolerate an hour to get through the junction for long.
 And, because these are state highways, Caltrans will be forced to do something.
 The county's desire to disincentivize urban growth by limiting access will be forced to mitigate the traffic they have already sanctioned before they can implement a restriction plan - or be sued.
 The road will have to be widened to 6 lanes and the Soscol flyover built.
 Napa residents and state residents will have to come up with the money to do it.
 But what happens after that?
 Once built the increased access will induce more development.
 And so on.

 Controlling urban growth by limiting access is only half of the solution needed.
 The other must be to stop granting use permits and building permits, based on the unacceptable impact they will have to the access needed for businesses already in existence and those already approved.
 Unfortunately, since the Marriott is within the city's southern gerrymander, little can be done.
 But if the county is serious in their access restricting strategy, then the next step beyond saying no to infrastructure projects is to start saying no to new development throughout the county.
 It is either that or to begin making plans for the Hwy 12 and 29 freeways that will inevitably be necessary.